 Working with a business coach is also a good, low-stakes way to experiment with different ideas for your business.
 Everyone has a biased opinion that comes from seeing through our own eyes.
 This line of sight is biased by our past experiences, successes and failures, prejudices, and mental strengths or weaknesses.

-Having an objective perspective is valuable.
-Whether you wanting to try out a new marketing pitch, employee training, or understand the pros and cons of a new fulfillment system.
-But during time spent with a business coach, you can get an outside perspective on new ideas, without there being any actual repercussions.
+Having an objective perspective is valuable, whether you wanting to try out a new marketing pitch, employee training, or understand the pros and cons of a new fulfillment system.
+During the time spent with a business coach, you can get an outside perspective on new ideas without there being any actual repercussions.

 That means you have much more space to experiment and then get real-time feedback and strategies from your coach to incorporate and try again.
 During coaching sessions, I have had clients work through everything from approaching a problem employee to implying a total restructuring of their business.

 Because we live in a world full of complexities, doubts, and often excess information, these 3 benefits of business coaching are needed to get and stay focused on growth and results in business.